 In some situations, it might be useful to stop the download of a certain response.
-For instance, if you only need the first part of a large response and you would like to save resources by avoiding the download of the whole body.
-In that case, you could attach a handler to the bytes\received signal and raise a StopDownload exception.
+For instance, sometimes you can determine whether or not you need the full contents of a response by inspecting its headers or the first bytes of its body.
+In that case, you could save resources by attaching a handler to the bytes\received or headers\received signals and raising a StopDownload exception.
 Please refer to the Stopping the download of a Response topic for additional information and examples.